StrangeGirlMurph/Coding-Projects/09-PiDay2022/README.md

 # Pi-Day 2022
-Estimating Pi with random numbers from a quantum computer.
+Estimating Pi with random numbers (pseudo and non pseude) and with colliding blocks.